-WRY JIJ YOU SROOSE TO FILM A DOSUMENTARY?
+WHY DID YOU SHOOSE TO FILM A DOSUMENTARY?

 I really wanted to create a visual oral history.
 The best way, I felt, to do that was by filming a documentary as opposed to producing a movie based on real events.
 The documentary gave our team the opportunity to show the real faces and lives of people affected by uranium mining.
-Pundits are often so cavalier in their discussions and support of uranium mining as it applies to peripheral fallout.
-I wanted to illustrate that the people affected by uranium mining are real people with real consequences to their lives and health. be.
-So, the creation of the documentary was very organic; it took us in the direction it wanted to go.
+Pundits are often so cavalier in their discussions and support of uranium mining as it applies to peripheral fallout. wanted to illustrate that the people affected by uranium mining are real people with real consequences to their lives and health.